SintraCascaisSesimbra.com

 ***Praia dos Coelhos

-The Praia dos Coelhos is a tiny cove beach which has been completely untouched by tourism.
-If you seek an untouched paradise beach, this is where to head to.
+Praia dos Coelhos is a tiny cove that tourism has left alone.
+If you are after an undeveloped paradise, this is the one.

-Be warned, there is a rough 400m path down to the beach, and there are no facilities on the beach at all, but that’s the price for an untouched, pristine paradise.
-The only car parking is on the main road and is shared with Praia dos Galapinhos.
-For most tourists, the Praia do Creiro, which is nearby, is the better choice for a beach for a day trip.
+Be warned.
+There is a rough 400m path down and no facilities at all.
+That is the trade-off for somewhere this wild.
+The only parking is on the main road, shared with Praia dos Galapinhos.
+For most people, Praia do Creiro nearby is the better bet for a day on the beach.

 Praia da Figueirinha

-The Praia da Figueirinha is considered the best beach for a day trip in the Serra da Arrábida and is very popular with Portuguese families.
-Figueirinha is one of the region’s larger beaches, and there are good facilities (cafes and restaurants).
+Praia da Figueirinha is the best beach in the Serra da Arrábida for a day trip, and Portuguese families know it.
+It is one of the larger beaches in the region, with good facilities, cafés, and restaurants.

-The actual beach is beautiful (as with the whole region), with soft, light-coloured sands and is backed by the craggy cliffs of the Serra da Arrábida.
-The waters are clean and calm, and as the waters are fed by the ocean and are clean enough for swimming.
-The Praia da Figueirinha gets very busy in the summer as it is the best beach close to the city of Setubal.
+The beach itself is lovely, as it is everywhere along this coast: soft, pale sand backed by the craggy cliffs of the Serra da Arrábida.
+The water is clean and calm, fed by the ocean and fine for swimming.
+It does get very busy in summer, mostly because it is the best beach within easy reach of Setúbal.

 The Praia do Meco

-The Praia do Meco is a gorgeous sandy beach at the southern end of the Costa da Caparica coastline.
-The beach is infamous throughout Portugal as it was the first nudist beach in the country, but today, there is a clear designation between the family-friendly sections and the nudist beach (which is further to the south of the coastline).
-Meco is a huge beach, and there is ample car parking, which makes it a good choice for a beach when the Serra da Arrábida is too crowded in the summer.
+Praia do Meco sits at the southern end of the Costa da Caparica coastline, a long stretch of sand worth the drive.
+It is well known across Portugal as the country's first nudist beach.
+These days the line is clearly drawn: there are family-friendly sections, and the nudist beach lies further south along the coast.
+Meco is huge, and there is plenty of parking.
+That makes it a sound choice when the Serra da Arrábida gets too crowded in summer.

 Related articles: Praia do Meco